timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 035-PROGRAMS FOR OLDER AMERICANS/SUBCHAPTER II-ADMINISTRATION ON AGING/SUBCHAPTER II-ADMINISTRATION ON AGING.md

   * (17) the Developmental Disabilities Assistance and Bill of Rights Act of 2000 [42 U.S.C.
 15001 et seq.],

   * (18) the Edward Byrne Memorial State and Local Law Enforcement Assistance Programs, established under part E of title I of the Omnibus Crime Control and Safe Streets Act of 1968 (42 U.S.C.
-3750–3766b)), and
+3750–3766b)),

-  * (19) sections 3003 and 3004 of title 29.
+  * (19) sections 3003 and 3004 of title 29, and

+  * (20) section 393D of the Public Health Service Act (42 U.S.C.
+280b–1f), relating to safety of seniors.

 #### (c) Interagency Coordinating Committee on Aging
-* (1) The Secretary, in collaboration with the Federal officials specified in paragraph (2), shall establish an Interagency Coordinating Committee on Aging (referred to in this subsection as the "Committee") focusing on the coordination of agencies with respect to aging issues.
+* (1) The Secretary, in collaboration with other Federal officials specified in paragraph (2), shall establish an Interagency Coordinating Committee on Healthy Aging and Age-Friendly Communities (referred to in this subsection as the "Committee") focusing on the coordination of agencies with respect to aging issues and the development of a national set of recommendations, in accordance with paragraph (6), to support the ability of older individuals to age in place and access homelessness prevention services, preventive health care, promote age-friendly communities, and address the ability of older individuals to access long-term care supports, including access to caregivers and home- and community-based health services.

 * (2) The officials referred to in paragraph (1) shall include the Secretary of Labor and the Secretary of Housing and Urban Development, and may include, at the direction of the President, the Attorney General, the Secretary of Transportation, the Secretary of the Treasury, the Secretary of Agriculture, the Secretary of Homeland Security, the Commissioner of Social Security, and such other Federal officials as the President may direct.
 An official described in this paragraph may appoint a designee to carry out the official's duties under paragraph (1).

 * (3) The Secretary of Health and Human Services shall serve as the first chairperson of the Committee, for 1 term, and the Secretary of Housing and Urban Development shall serve as the chairperson for the following term.
 After that following term, the Committee shall select a chairperson from among the members of the Committee, and any member may serve as the chairperson.
 No member may serve as the chairperson for more than 1 consecutive term.

 * (4) For purposes of this subsection, a term shall be a period of 2 calendar years.
+The first term, after March 25, 2020, shall start not later than 1 year after March 25, 2020.

 * (5) The Committee shall meet not less often than once each year.

-* (6) The Committee shall—
+* (6) The recommendations described in paragraph (1) may include recommendations for—

-  * (A) share information with and establish an ongoing system to improve coordination among Federal agencies with responsibility for programs and services for older individuals and recommend improvements to such system with an emphasis on—
+  * (A) ways to improve coordination among Federal agencies with responsibility for programs and services that impact older individuals;

-    * (i) improving access to programs and services for older individuals;

-    * (ii) maximizing the impact of federally funded programs and services for older individuals by increasing the efficiency, effectiveness, and delivery of such programs and services;

-    * (iii) planning and preparing for the impact of demographic changes on programs and services for older individuals; and

-    * (iv) reducing or eliminating areas of overlap and duplication by Federal agencies in the provision and accessibility of such programs and services;

-  * (B) identify, promote, and implement (as appropriate), best practices and evidence-based program and service models to assist older individuals in meeting their housing, health care, and other supportive service needs, including—
+  * (B) best practices and evidence-based program and service models to assist older individuals in meeting their housing, health care, and other supportive service needs, including—

-    * (i) consumer-directed care models for home and community-based care and supportive services that link housing, health care, and other supportive services and that facilitate aging in place, enabling older individuals to remain in their homes and communities as the individuals age; and
+    * (i) consumer-directed care models for home and community-based care and supportive services that link housing, health care, and other supportive services and that facilitate aging in place, enabling older individuals to remain in their homes and communities as the individuals age;

-    * (ii) innovations in technology applications (including assistive technology devices and assistive technology services) that give older individuals access to information on available services or that help in providing services to older individuals;
+    * (ii) innovations in technology applications (including assistive technology devices and assistive technology services) that give older individuals access to information on available services or that help in providing services to older individuals; and

+    * (iii) best practices identified in coordination with the Centers for Disease Control and Prevention, the National Institute on Aging, the Centers for Medicare & Medicaid Services, the Office of Lead Hazard Control and Healthy Homes of the Department of Housing and Urban Development, and other Federal agencies, as appropriate, to reduce and prevent falls among older individuals, that incorporate evidence-based falls prevention programs and home modifications, which recommendations shall supplement and not unnecessarily duplicate activities authorized under section 393D of the Public Health Service Act (42 U.S.C.
+280b–1f), relating to safety of seniors;

-  * (C) collect and disseminate information about older individuals and the programs and services available to the individuals to ensure that the individuals can access comprehensive information;
+  * (C) ways to collect and disseminate information about the programs and services available to older individuals to ensure that such information is accessible;

-  * (D) work with the Federal Interagency Forum on Aging-Related Statistics, the Bureau of the Census, and member agencies to ensure the continued collection of data relating to the housing, health care, and other supportive service needs of older individuals and to support efforts to identify and address unmet data needs;
+  * (D) ways to ensure the continued collection of data relating to the housing, health care, and other supportive service needs of older individuals and to support efforts to identify and address unmet data needs;

-  * (E) actively seek input from and consult with nongovernmental experts and organizations, including public health interest and research groups and foundations about the activities described in subparagraphs (A) through (F);
+  * (E) actively seeking input from and consulting with nonprofit organizations, academic or research institutions, community-based organizations, philanthropic organizations, or other entities supporting age-friendly communities about the activities described in subparagraphs (A) through (F);

-  * (F) identify any barriers and impediments, including barriers and impediments in statutory and regulatory law, to the access and use by older individuals of federally funded programs and services; and
+  * (F) identifying any barriers and impediments, including barriers and impediments in statutory and regulatory law, to the access and use by older individuals of federally funded programs and services; and

-  * (G) work with States to better provide housing, health care, and other supportive services to older individuals by—
+  * (G) ways to improve coordination to provide housing, health care, and other supportive services to older individuals.

-    * (i) holding meetings with State agencies;

-    * (ii) providing ongoing technical assistance to States about better meeting the needs of older individuals; and

-    * (iii) working with States to designate liaisons, from the State agencies, to the Committee.

-* (7) Not later than 90 days following the end of each term, the Committee shall prepare and submit to the Committee on Financial Services of the House of Representatives, the Committee on Education and the Workforce of the House of Representatives, the Committee on Energy and Commerce of the House of Representatives, the Committee on Ways and Means of the House of Representatives, the Committee on Banking, Housing, and Urban Affairs of the Senate, the Committee on Health, Education, Labor, and Pensions of the Senate, and the Special Committee on Aging of the Senate, a report that—
+* (7) Not later than 90 days following the end of each term, the Committee shall prepare and submit to the Committee on Financial Services of the House of Representatives, the Committee on Education and Labor of the House of Representatives, the Committee on Energy and Commerce of the House of Representatives, the Committee on Ways and Means of the House of Representatives, the Committee on Banking, Housing, and Urban Affairs of the Senate, the Committee on Health, Education, Labor, and Pensions of the Senate, and the Special Committee on Aging of the Senate, a report that—

   * (A) describes the activities and accomplishments of the Committee in—

-    * (i) enhancing the overall coordination of federally funded programs and services for older individuals; and
+    * (i) enhancing the overall coordination of federally funded programs and services that impact older individuals; and

     * (ii) meeting the requirements of paragraph (6);